Brexit impact on businesses for EU and UK companies

 The ICEX, the Spanish institution for foreign trade, has recently released a statement on the consequences of Brexit for industrial property, which we would also like to share.
 In the event of a no-deal Brexit, the EU regulations protecting these industrial property rights will no longer be effective, so any type of industrial property solely registered at the European Union Intellectual Property Office, and protected by geographical indication, will no longer be protected in the UK.
 If such property rights have previously been registered at the UK Intellectual Property Office, they will be protected.
 Therefore, the general advice is to start registering trademarks, patents and any type of intellectual property in the UK.
 The UK’s competent authority may require the payment of a tax in order for applicants to retain protection rights.
 This process could change in the future, depending on the commitment between the UK and the EU to cooperate in industrial property matters.

 The EU language in the time of Brexit

 This article chiefly addresses the consequences of Brexit for the industrial and manufacturing sectors, particularly the medical field.
-In all these areas, the UK will no longer play a role in EU decision-making.
-There are also other areas where the UK may lose power and influence, and one of them is language.
+In all these areas, the UK will cease to be part of the EU authorities.
+There are also other areas where the UK may lose power and influence, and one such area is language.